 How to sue for payment of a bad check in Small Claims court.

 A bad check is a check the bank will not honor.
-There are two kinds of bad checks.
+There are three kinds of bad checks.

 - Non-Sufficient Funds (NSF) checks: A check is NSF if there is not enough money in the account to pay it or the account is closed.